cast-org/figuration/docs/layout/grid.md

 {% endexample %}
 </div>

-### Variable Width
+### Variable Width Content

-Using the `col-{breakpoint}-auto` classes, a column can size itself based on the natural width of its content.
-This can be handy when dealing with single line content like inputs, numbers, etc.  This, in conjunction with [justify content utilities]({{ site.baseurl }}/utilities/flexbox/#justify-content) utility classes, is very useful for centering layouts with uneven column sizes as viewport width changes.
+Use `col-{breakpoint}-auto` classes to size columns based on the natural width of their content.
+Use these classes in conjunction with [horizontal alignment](#horizontal-alignment) classes for centering layouts with uneven column sizes as viewport width changes.

 <div class="cf-example-row">
 {% example html %}